• Skip to primary navigation

 ~ Carolyn

-4. Chip Muth says
+Chip Muth

 What can you say about a man like Beach , he’s a foot artist Beach did my work until his retirement and I dearly miss him , the days on most farms when you have the blacksmith coming it wasn’t a good thing but I looked forward to seeing him and learning from him.
 It is a honor to know Beach and consider him a great friend .
 Beach’s skills as a blacksmith are incredible and I consider his ability in his field just as equal to D Wayne Lukas there legend’s living in our own time .
 Always will remember a saying of Beach’s no hoof no horse couldn’t be more truth to that .